Arithmetic bigness and a uniform Bogomolov-type result: Admissible adelic line bundles

 \subsubsection{Varieties over global fields}

 By further direct limits, the above definitions and notations are extended to flat and essentially quasi-projective integral schemes over $k$ in \cite{YZ2}.
-We do not need this generality in this paper, but we only need the case of quasi-projective varieties over a number field or a function field of one variable.
+The notion of ``essentially quasi-projective scheme'' is introduced in \cite[\S2.3]{YZ2}, which can be realized as an intersection of (possibly infinitely many) open subschemes of a quasi-projective scheme.
+We do not need this generality in this paper, but we only need the following case of quasi-projective varieties over a number field or a function field of one variable.

 \kkk If $k$ is a field, let $K$ be the function field of a projective regular curve $B$ over $k$.
 If $k=\ZZ$, let $K$ be a number field and denote $B=\Spec O_K$.

 Let $X$ be a quasi-projective variety over $K$, which is viewed as a scheme over $k$.
 By a \emph{quasi-projective model} $\CU$ of $X$ over $k$, we mean a flat and quasi-projective integral scheme $\CU$ over $B$, together with an open immersion $X\to \CU_K$ over $K$.
 Define